Former bonded slave boy Iqbal Masih in front of crowd.

 It is eight o’clock and it’s dark.
 When the boys are halfway there, they hear two gunshot.
 Iqbal has been shot and killed.
 Faryad can’t write, so later that night, he has to put his thumbprint at the bottom of a blank piece of paper.
 Afterwards, the police can write whatever they like above hs thumb print, and claim that Faryad has signed the paper to say that it is true.

 Iqbal is shot to death.
-He is only twelve years old.
 (Click on the image to read the graphic novel). © WCPF

 The next morning, a poor farmer called Ashraf Hero is arrested and accused of murdering Iqbal.
 The police torture him.
 They hang him upside down from the ceiling and beat him with sticks and leather belts.